 I couldn’t find any info in regards to whether or not some of their oils come from wildcrafted plants.

 The extraction method is very important.
 The extraction method can either preserve or destroy the plant’s molecular structure.

 Most Plant Therapy essential oils are extracted using steam distillation.
 Steam distillation is the most common method of extracting essential oils.

 Their citrus oils are extracted using cold-pressed extraction.

 Are Plant Therapy Essential Oils Pure?

-Plant Therapy states that all of their essential oils are 100% pure and contain no additives or fillers.
+Plant Therapy states that all of its essential oils are 100% pure and contain no additives or fillers.

 Does Plant Therapy Provide GC/MS Testing Reports?